frejanordsiek/hdf5storage/doc/source/storage_format.rst

 This package just changes the Platform part to ::

-    b'CPython A.B.C'
+    b'hdf5storage VERSION'

+Where VERSION is the hdf5storage version.

+.. versionchanged:: 0.2

-Where A, B, and C are the major, minor, and micro version numbers of the Python interpreter (e.g. 3.3.0).
+   In the version 0.1.x series, the platform part was ``b'CPython A.B.C'`` where A, B, and C are the major, minor, and micro version numbers of the Python interpreter (e.g. 3.3.0).

 The 12 byte sequence, in hexidecimal is ::